reallygoodsoftware/h1rails/readme.md

 ### Enhancements & Simplifications
-- H1 Rails has out-of-the-box support for common UI patterns like modals, toasts, tooltips, forms and other UI patterns, powered primarily by [Base Styles](https://github.com/reallygoodsoftware/base-styles).
+- Out-of-the-box support for common UI patterns like modals, toasts, tooltips, forms and other UI patterns, powered primarily by [Base Styles](https://github.com/reallygoodsoftware/base-styles).
 - **No Build**: By default, we store CSS and javascript libraries in the `/public` folder.
 This removes an entire category of debugging & deployment complexity.
-- **HTMX instead of Hotwire**: We have found the abstractions in HTMX to be a better fit than Hotwire for many use cases.
-We also have several best practices docs for how to achieve common UX patterns using HTMX (multi step forms, type to search, etc.)
+- **HTMX instead of Hotwire/Turbo**: We also have several best practices docs for how to achieve common UX patterns using HTMX (multi step forms, type to search, etc.)